-- 2.3 a) Does your local keep all of its money in a chequing account?b) Do you think there is excess money sittingYesNo - b) Do you think there is excess money sitting in the local's bank accounts that could be earning more interest if it was invested in a term deposit or a GIC?
+2.3 a) Does your local keep all of its money in a chequing account? □ Yes □ No b) Do you think there is excess money sitting in the local's bank accounts that could be □ Yes □ No a term deposit or a GIC?